matpalm/1e6_sentences/README.md

 ## conversion to embeddable vocab

-for embeddings we want simple symbolic tokens.

-sentences_to_embeddables converts the output from corenlp into a series of space seperated embeddable symbols (ie one embedding per distinct token in this set)
+`sentences_to_embeddables` converts the output from corenlp into a series of space seperated embeddable symbols (ie one embedding per distinct token in this set) based on some combo of the token/lemma, with/without pos tag, with/without numbers swapped out, possibly with UNK tokens for rare words, etc, etc.

 ```
 $ time cat sentences.tagged.tsv \